Rob Hiaasen, Capital Gazette editor and brother of author Carl Hiaasen, among 5 newsroom shooting victims

 John McNamara was a journalist who worked at the Gazette for more than 20 years.

-Gerald Fischman wrote for the Capital Gazette’s editorials and edited on the weekend for The Sunday Capital.
+Gerald Fischman wrote for the Capital Gazette’s editorials and edited on the weekend for the Sunday Capital.

 Rebecca Smith was a sales assistant for the Capital Gazette’s advertising department.